 Before we begin to explore the effects of resistors, inductors, and capacitors connected together in the same AC circuits, let’s briefly review some basic terms and facts.

-Resistance is essentially friction against the motion of electrons.
+This is essentially friction against the flow of current.
 It is present in all conductors to some extent (except superconductors!), most notably in resistors.
-When alternating current goes through a resistance, a voltage drop is produced that is in-phase with the current.
+When the alternating current goes through a resistance, a voltage drop is produced that is in-phase with the current.
 Resistance is mathematically symbolized by the letter “R” and is measured in the unit of ohms (Ω).

-Perfect resistors (Figure below) possess resistance, but not reactance.
-Perfect inductors and perfect capacitors (Figure below) possess reactance but no resistance.
+Perfect resistors possess resistance, but not reactance.
+Perfect inductors and perfect capacitors possess reactance but no resistance.
 All components possess impedance, and because of this universal quality, it makes sense to translate all component values (resistance, inductance, capacitance) into common terms of impedance as the first step in analyzing an AC circuit.

 Impedances in AC behave analogously to resistances in DC circuits: they add in series, and they diminish in parallel.
 A revised version of Ohm’s Law, based on impedance rather than resistance, looks like this: